arunoda/qbox/readme.md

 		//do something
 	});

-	//at somewhere else in your programme
+	//somewhere else in your program
 	$.ready(function() {
 		//do some other stuff
 	});

-### Complete After Some Few things happens
+### Complete After a Few Things Happen

-I need to do some task after I'm connected to database and registry
+I need to do some tasks after I've connected to the database and registry

 	var go = qbox.ready(['db', 'registry']);